Wednesday, July 02, 2025

 I’ve just returned from a three day weekend in Christchurch.
 It’s my third trip across the Tasman in a single month.
 Definitely a personal record, one I doubt I’ll ever repeat.
 Why a third time?

 Sadly my mother’s older brother, Uncle Rich, passed away last week after a brief illness.
 His death was caught everyone by surprise.
-Unlike my mother, Dick was still living semi-independently and was relatively high functioning despite the onset of dementia in more recent years.
+Unlike my mother, Dick was still living semi-independently and was relatively high functioning despite the onset of dementia in recent years.

 Sunday dawned bright and clear, albeit with cold and crisp temperatures.
 I decided to make the most of my free day.
 After a hearty breakfast I drove out to Akaroa, stopping first for a brisk stroll a long the shore at Birdling Flats beach, the arcing spit that separates Lake Ellesmere from the Pacific Ocean.

 I’m so glad stopped at the spit.
-It’s an incredible geographical formation.
+It’s an incredible formation.
 Much to my surprise I discovered the broad beach and expansive dunes consist entirely of smooth oval gravel pebbles.
 Incredibly they’ve all come from the Southern Alps, swept down to the coast by the braided Rakaia River, about 40km down the coast.
 Their smooth and rounded appearance reflects their origin as rubble ground smooth by glaciers grinding their way through the alps.

 The lighthouse was completed in 1879.
-However, its current location inside Akaroa Harbour is not its original home.
+However, its current location inside Akaroa Harbour isn’t its original home.
 It once stood 10km away on the wind-swept Akaroa Heads, at the entrance to the harbour.
 In 1980, after a new automated lighthouse was commissioned, it was dismantled into three sections, relocated and rebuilt.

 Early Monday morning I collected my brother Matt from the airport (shortly after 6:00am).
-We drove back to my hotel to enjoy breakfast.
-We a few hours to kill before the funeral we decided to ride the gondola up the Port Hills for more stunning views.
-Ironically I’d climb a knoll next to gondola’s summit station on Saturday without realising the building was there.
-Once again the wind was bitterly cold.
-However, once again Chateris Bay glowed in the sunlight.
+We drove back to my hotel for breakfast.
+With a few hours to fill before the funeral we decided to ride the gondola up the Port Hills.
+As fate would have it we arrived shortly after a school load of schoolchildren.
+We queued more than half an hour for a gondola.

 No comments: